- 1Bite at or nibble something persistently: watching a dog gnaw at a big boneMore example sentences

 - I drove forward to the entrance and gnawed my fingernails until a man parallel to me on the left honked and waved at me to go, forfeiting his turn through the intersection.

-- 2Cause persistent distress or anxiety: the doubts continued to gnaw at meMore example sentences
+- 2Cause persistent and wearing distress or anxiety: the doubts continued to gnaw at meMore example sentences

 - It takes root, festers, begins to gnaw at my soul.

 - He had never known words could hurt this much, that they could gnaw at him, cause so much pain.